Seat at the Top Table

 BONUS EAT: Post-hike, try to nab a firepit spot at Sam’s Social Club in Calistoga.
 The lounge inside this modern-farm-style hotspot is also great.
 Enjoy rotating creative California cuisine and tasty cocktails!
 (Make a reservation if you really want a guaranteed spot.)

 To reach the Table Rock Trailhead: From Calistoga, travel north on Hwy.
 29 for 7 miles.
 The turnout for parking is on the right side of the road, 0.25 mile after the Robert Louis Stevenson State Park sign.
-It can get extremely hot in the summer; it’s best to hike in winter.
+It can get extremely hot in the summer; it’s best to hike in winter or very early spring on cooler days.
 NOTE: The trail is well-trodden and there are some signs, but trail markings are sparse in spots.

 Trending Stories NorCal